|Guide||♦||27 Triplogs||2 Topics|

-In the past I've hiked Four Peaks Trail over to Amethyst Trail and then pushed up.
-Either I was having a bad day or that's one mean push up the Amethyst Trail to Brown's Saddle.
-What I knew in mind but finally recorded today is Brown's Trail is simply cut better with switchbacks.
+In the past, I've hiked Four Peaks Trail over to Amethyst Trail and then pushed up.
+Either I was having a bad day, or that's one mean push up the Amethyst Trail to Brown's Saddle.
+I knew in mind but finally recorded that Brown's Trail is cut better with switchbacks.

 A counter-clockwise approach is the way to go starting on Brown's Trail #133.
-Upon reaching the Amethyst junction (1.85 miles) head up to Brown's Saddle.
-It's only five minutes out of the loop so I included the side jaunt in the trail data.
+Upon reaching the Amethyst junction (1.85 miles), head up to Brown's Saddle.
+It's only five minutes out of the loop, so I included the side tour in the trail data.

-The return is down and I do mean down the Amethyst Trail to Four Peaks Trail then over to Lone Pine Saddle Trailhead.
+The return is down, and I do mean down, the Amethyst Trail to Four Peaks Trail then over to Lone Pine Saddle Trailhead.
 It's been years since I've hiked the Amethyst Trail.
-The good news being it's really a trail now.
+The good news is it's a trail now.
 I last hiked this trail after the Lone Pine Fire.
-It was very indistinct and hard to follow.
-The landscape was scorched.
-The trees where mostly standing, though burned.
-Now, nearly eight years after the fire, bushes are growing and the majority of the dead trees have fallen.
-The trail is easy to follow but as suspected it's steep with few switchbacks.
-At one point you think you're leaving the burn area but it returns soon.
-Either the fire altered path or this was a direct hit of some sort of fire protection.
+The scorched landscape was indistinct and difficult to follow.
+The trees were mostly standing, though burned.
+Now, nearly eight years after the fire, bushes are growing, and most dead trees have fallen.
+The trail is easy to follow, but as suspected, it's steep with few switchbacks.
+At one point, you think you're leaving the burn area, but it returns soon.
+Either the fire altered path, or this was a direct hit of some fire protection.

-Upon reaching the Four Peaks Trail junction take a left and head back to the trailhead.
+Upon reaching the Four Peaks Trail junction, take a left and head back to the trailhead.
 The hike immediately changes to a pleasant stroll.
 Fire damage is patchy.
-Scraggly oak provides some nice shady sections of trail though short lived.
-What makes this trail sweet in my mind are the drainages you cross on route.
+Scraggly oak provides some nice shady sections of trail, though short-lived.
+What makes this trail sweet in my mind are the drainages you cross on the route.
 On this trip, nearly two weeks after snowmelt, the water running down was light.
-If you time it right you will be rewarded.
-On my first trip I encountered what seemed like a river roaring down the mountain in three separate drainages.
+You will be rewarded if you time it right.
+On my first trip, I encountered what seemed like a river roaring down the mountain in three separate drainages.
 I'll never forget that feeling of excitement.

-On this trip I encountered several red and blue birds, a roadrunner, countless dancing blue skippers, a pack of four or five deer and a beaver.
-Okay it obviously wasn't a beaver as there isn't a river anywhere near, but it sure looked like a beaver! - Mar 25 2004 joe bartels
+I encountered several red and bluebirds, a roadrunner, countless dancing blue skippers, a pack of four or five deer, and a beaver on this trip.
+Okay, it wasn't a beaver as there isn't a river anywhere near, but it sure looked like a beaver!